dreasgrech/AC_HalFarDriftServer/ClientsScript/lib/ac_apps/README.md

   - `ac.ColorCorrection`

-# Module common/ac_physics.lua
+# Module common/ac_track.lua

-## Class physics.CarControls
+## Function ac.findCarAtPlace(place)
-State of car controls.
+Finds a car at a given place in a race, for creating leaderboards.
+Returns nil if couldn’t find a car.

+  Parameters:

+  1. `place`: `integer` Starts with 1 for first place.

+  Returns:

+  - `ac.StateCar|nil`

 # Module common/ac_gameplay.lua